 - Weighting: Scores out of 100; ties broken by academic score.

-Top-Ranked Music Universities Explained
+Top-Ranked Music Universities in the UK

 Royal Academy of Music